Skip to main content

 You can use custom Groups in IndyForms to manage how users interact with forms/form records in your organisation.
 (This applies to "Internal" forms only; that is, forms accessible to your users only, not accessible to all).

-By creating Groups that contain specific users, you can define what these Groups (and then the users within these Groups) can see and do on records shared with or created by them.
+By creating Groups that contain specific users, you can define what these Groups (and the users within them) can see and do on records shared with or created by them.

 You can manage Group access to forms/form records in two areas of IndyForms: